 I have enjoyed a handful of visits to the Heritage Farm at Seed Savers Exchange in Decorah.
 I’ve strolled the picturesque gardens, bursting with colorful flowers, herbs and vegetables.
 I’ve walked the grassy stream-side trails that hug towering limestone walls and meander into the quiet outdoors of northeast Iowa.
-I thought I had seen it all, and it was all very wonderful.
+I had seen it all, or so I thought.

-But on a recent visit, a local gave me an insider tip and introduced me to a part of the farm I never knew existed.
-Just a short drive from Seed Savers’ headquarters is a historic 19th century apple orchard where hundreds of apple varieties grow.
-My September visit was the perfect time to explore this new spot.
-Here, travelers may take – at no charge and on an honor system – any of the apples that have fallen to the ground.
-Although visitors must heed two warnings: First, picking apples from the trees is off limits.
+On a recent visit, a local gave me an insider tip and introduced me to a part of the farm I never knew existed.
+Just a short drive from Seed Saver's headquarters is a historic 19th century apple orchard where hundreds of apple varieties grow.
+My September visit was the perfect time to explore this secret spot where visitors may take – at no charge and on an honor system – any apples that have fallen to the ground.
+Entry signage gave two instructions: First, picking apples from the trees is off limits.
 Second, some of the apples taste admittedly terrible; make sure to perform an on-the-spot taste test.

-So I entered the orchard and began my hunt.
+I entered the orchard and began my hunt.
 I was looking for quantity, not quality.
 My husband would use these heirloom apples to supplement his existing inventory for homemade applesauce.
-He leads a day-long fall tradition at our home of boiling, mashing and canning enough applesauce for snacks and side dishes until the next autumn rolls around.

-The orchard is home to trees of all shapes and sizes, each marked to identify its name and ancestry.
-And on this warm fall day, sunshine danced on apples, the likes of which I’d never seen before.
+The orchard is home to trees of all shapes and sizes, each marked to identify their name and ancestry.
+And on this warm fall day, sunshine danced on apples, the likes of which I’d never seen.
 All colors.
 All sizes.
 Some dimpled.
 Some smooth.
 Some pretty.
 Some not-so-much.

-The grove is as much a living museum as it is an orchard and showcases varieties that existed around 1900 but have since become extinct or have died out.
-In an effort to halt “genetic erosion,” Seed Savers has obtained all of the pre-1900 varieties that still exist in government collections and large private collections.
+The grove is as much a living museum as it is an orchard, showcasing varieties that existed around 1900 but have since become extinct or have died out.
+In an effort to halt “genetic erosion,” Seed Savers has obtained all the pre-1900 varieties that still exist in government and private collections.
 Just as they’ve dedicated themselves to preserving heirloom flowers and vegetables, they’re saving what’s perhaps America’s most iconic fruit.